The 25 Best Apps for Learning Russian in 2023 [Tested by a Russian Learner]

 - Not much grammar or speaking practice

-18. Best for Passing Russian Proficiency Tests: SemesterRus
+17. Best for Passing Russian Proficiency Tests: SemesterRus

-Summary: SemesterRus is the perfect app to prepare yourself for the Test of Russian as a Foreign Language (TORFL).
+Summary: SemesterRus is the perfect app to prepare for the Test of Russian as a Foreign Language (TORFL).

-This free app can be used by any student regardless of their level; however, the material included is demanding, so complete beginners might feel very lost.
+This free app can be used by any student regardless of their level.
+However, the material included is demanding, so complete beginners might feel very lost.

 There are three levels included in the app (A1, A2 and B1) and they are divided into several lessons that revolve around dialogue read by a native speaker.